-Sexual Assault Services in Gallup
+Sexual Assault Services – Gallup, NM

-The staff will be with you during your course of the recovery process, from the time of the examination to prosecution of the offender who assaulted.
+The staff will be with you during your course of the recovery process, from the time of the examination to prosecution of the offender.
 Everything that we do is confidential and is based on what you want.
 We will support you through that process.
 If you have been a victim of a sexual assault recently or in the past, we can assist you with what you may need.
 If you want to know more about our services, contact us and speak to one of our staff members.

 SANE EXAMS – SEXUAL ASSAULT NURSE EXAMS

 All examinations are done at Gallup Indian Medical Center (GIMC).
 A Sexual Assault Advocate from SAS can be at your side throughout this examination.

 SAS Gallup Office: (505) 399-5940; 24-hr Crisis Hotline: 866-908-4700

 GIMC Emergency Room: (505) 722-1000, ask to be transferred to the ER